laravel/docs/installation.md

 composer create-project laravel/laravel example-app
 ```

-Or, you may create new Laravel projects by globally installing [the Laravel installer](https://github.com/laravel/installer) via Composer:
+Or, you may create new Laravel projects by globally installing [the Laravel installer](https://github.com/laravel/installer) via Composer.
+The Laravel installer allows you to select your preferred testing framework, database, and starter kit when creating new applications:

 ```nothing
 composer global require laravel/installer